Leah’s ProducTea

 Before you even try to make sense of complex behaviors like this make sure you have a simpler, more direct way of asking your customers.

-The qualitative feedback which comes from NPS surveys is nevertheless extremely valuable!
+The qualitative feedback that comes from NPS surveys is nevertheless extremely valuable!
 My gripe is with the resulting score

 3.2.2.1 Customer Effort Score - How easy was this for you?